-But in Peter's human sexuality class, he read that while the penis and clitoris have the same number of nerve endings, they’re more concentrated in the clitoris.
-That results in—all other factors equal— women experiencing more pleasure in sex.
+But in his human sexuality class, he read that while the penis and clitoris have the same number of nerve endings, they’re more concentrated in the clitoris.
+That results in—all other factors equal—women experiencing more pleasure.

-For a while, Peter rationalized that that was because he was so good and selfless in pleasuring his partners but after having had sex with almost 20 women and been clear yet tactful to them about what he liked, he concluded women do find sex more pleasurable.
+For a while, he rationalized that that was because he was so good and selfless in pleasuring his partners, but after having had sex with almost 20 women and been clear yet tactful to them about what he liked, he concluded women do find sex more pleasurable.
 He also started to realize that he was prolonging sex not to please himself but her.

-Of course, during the six months, Peter was tempted to resume a sexual life, especially when meeting an attractive woman but he somehow felt it was worth carrying the experiment to conclusion.
+Of course, during the six months, he was tempted to resume a sexual life, especially when meeting an attractive woman, but he somehow felt it was worth carrying the experiment to conclusion.

-Peter did indeed become a psychologist but decided to specialize in people with normal libido who chose celibacy, not because of a fear or physical problem but because they were trying to explore the wisdom of their unconventional lifestyle choice.
+He became a psychologist specializing in people with normal libido who chose celibacy, not because of a fear or physical problem but because they were trying to explore the wisdom of that unconventional lifestyle choice.

-We all have our biases so it wasn’t surprising that while Peter made full effort to not push clients in any direction, he, probably unconsciously was particularly supportive of a client’s desire to be celibate.
+We all have our biases so it wasn’t surprising that while he made full effort to not push clients in any direction, he, probably unconsciously, was particularly supportive of a client’s desire to be celibate.

-So it’s ironic that after a year of that, he had a client, Danielle, whom, for those inexplicable reasons, inflamed him, and she returned overt sparks toward him.
+So it’s ironic that after a year of that, he had a client whom, for those inexplicable reasons, inflamed him, and she returned sparks toward him.
 He responded appropriately: “I’m flattered that you find me attractive but it’s unethical for a therapist to be romantically involved with a patient.”
 She replied, “I heard that six months after we stop working together…”